sikt-no/graphitron/graphitron/README.md

   * _condition_ - This parameter is used to place an additional constraint on the two tables, by referring to the correct [entry](#code-references) in the POM XML.
 In the cases where there is no way to deduce the key between the tables and the _key_ parameter is not set, this condition will be assumed to be an _on_ condition to be used in a join operation between the tables.
-The result will be a left join if the field is optional, otherwise a standard join.

-Note that joins only apply to the field they are set on.
-Graphitron either sets separate aliases or uses implicit joins to manage several simultaneous joins from one table to another.
+Note that joins only apply to the field they are set on, as it is only applied to the field's subquery.
 If the field is a scalar type, it can be linked to a jOOQ column in another table using this directive.
 If the field points to a type, all fields within this referred type will have access to the join operation.

 The following examples will assume that this configuration is set so that Graphitron can find the referenced classes: